apache/skywalking/docs/en/setup/backend/backend-setup.md

 By default, SkyWalking's OAP backend chooses the **OS default timezone**.
 Please follow the Java and OS documents if you want to override the timezone.

-#### How to query the storage directly from a 3rd party tool?
-SkyWalking provides different options based on browser UI, CLI and GraphQL to support extensions.
-But some users may want to query data directly from the storage.
-For example, in the case of ElasticSearch, Kibana is a great tool for doing this.

-By default, SkyWalking saves based64-encoded ID(s) only in metrics entities to reduce memory, network and storage space usages.
-But these tools usually don't support nested queries and are not convenient to work with.
-For these exceptional reasons, SkyWalking provides a config to add all necessary name column(s) into the final metrics entities with ID as a trade-off.

-Take a look at `core/default/activeExtraModelColumns` config in the `application.yaml`, and set it as `true` to enable this feature.

-Note that this feature is simply for 3rd party integration and doesn't provide any new features to native SkyWalking use cases.